evkx/evkx.github.io/content/models/hyundai/kona/Kona_Long_Range/_index.md

 ## Interior

 You can choose between different types of seat materials and interior styling.
+You can choose between several interior designs.

 ### First row seats